-The provider received safety alerts from the Medicines and Healthcare products Regulatory Agency and Department of Health.
+The practice received safety alerts from the Medicines and Healthcare products Regulatory Agency and Department of Health.
 These alerts identify problems or concerns relating to a medicine, or medical and dental equipment, or detail protocols to follow, for example, in the event of an outbreak of pandemic influenza.
-The provider brought relevant alerts to the attention of the staff.
-The dentists were able to discuss examples of recent alerts with us.
+The dentist was able to discuss examples of recent alerts with us.
 We saw that copies of alerts were retained and actions taken in response to them were recorded.